CCA Global Partners: Philanthropy

 In 2005, the company created the CCA Relief Fund, which supports employees of CCA members who have been adversely affected by natural disasters.

 CCA Global Partners began a golf tournament to raise funds for the Floor Covering Industry Foundation in 2003 to help employees with illnesses, disabilities or other serious issues.

 Awards

-In 2006, the firm received the WEBBY Award for its website in the Corporate Communications category.
+In 2006, the firm's website received a Webby Award in the Corporate Communications category.

 Howard Brodsky was honored by the Stephen Siller Tunnel to Towers Endowment in 2017 for his assistance supporting a project for special "smart homes" to wounded veterans.

-USA Weekend magazine and The Points of Light Foundation recognized Carpet One for their "Carpet One Makes a Difference Campaign."
+USA Weekend magazine and The Points of Light Foundation recognized Carpet One for their "Carpet One Makes a Difference" campaign.

 In March 2015, the World Floor Covering Association (WFCA) gave the Hawaii-based American Carpet One its Gold Standard Award for excellence in retailing.

 Business NH Magazine named CCA Global Partners one of the top companies to work for in 2002, 2013, 2015, and 2016.